zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-bsdf.md

 	f_s(\bm{v}, \bm{n}, \bm{l}) L(\bm{l}) d\Omega_n(\bm{l}).
 $$

-In order for a BSDF to be physically meaningful, it must satisfy three properties[^8]:
+In order for a BSDF to be physically meaningful, it must satisfy three requirements[^8]:

-[^8]: The kinetic energy of the photon is only conserved if the integral is equal to 1.
-Otherwise, by definition, the collision is called inelastic.
-The momentum and the total energy of the system are always conserved.
+[^8]: “Energy conservation” refers to the total energy of the system.
+The kinetic energy of a photon is only conserved if the integral is equal to 1.
+Otherwise, by definition, a collision is called inelastic.

 $$ \tag{4c}
 \begin{aligned}